lucyjanetetlow/cdcssg.github.io/about/membership.md

 * The CdC Newsletter (2 full colour issues per year)
 * Information about district, regional and annual events
 * Full, free, access to our [Clinical Advisory Group](/information/cag.html)
-* The right to vote on some decisions abuot what the group does (if you are over 16)
+* The right to vote on some decisions about what the group does (if you are over 16)
 * The right to stand for election to certain positions within the group (if you are over 16)

 Subscriptions can be giftaided helping us to maximise your donation.

-To join the group please contact [office@criduchat.org.uk](mailto:office@criduchat.org.uk?subject=membership form) for a membership application form.
+To join the group please contact [office@criduchat.org.uk](mailto:office@criduchat.org.uk?subject=membership") for a membership application form.
 Payments may be made by cheque, standing order or PayPal.